Qhax11/Shadow-Samurai-Showcase/README.md

 The UBDS_GetBestAttack is a specialized service designed to select the most optimal offensive ability for the AI from a list of possibilities.
 It operates by dynamically scoring each potential attack based on several key factors, ensuring the AI's actions are tactical and well-timed.

-- Dynamic Scoring & Decision Logic: This service works by assigning a score to each potential attack.
+- <ins>Dynamic Scoring & Decision Logic:</ins> This service works by assigning a score to each potential attack.
 The attack with the highest final score is chosen.
 ```c++
 FAttackData UBDS_GetBestAttack::GetBestAttack()
 {